tonikelope/coronapoker/docs/BOTS.md

 The bot is a **hand-crafted heuristic**, not a solver.
 It does not run CFR and it does not compute equity against per-opponent ranges.
-The chosen ceiling is an *elite heuristic* whose primary axis is **feeling human** — unpredictable, capable of a credible bluff, and hard to read or exploit — rather than raw GTO strength.
+The chosen ceiling is an *elite heuristic* whose primary axis is **feeling human** (unpredictable, capable of a credible bluff, and hard to read or exploit) rather than raw GTO strength.
 A home game against friends wants opponents that are fun and believable across a clear skill ladder, not a perfect machine.